nattycoder/nattycoder/README.md

-# Alaa Eddine Ayedi

-### 🎓 Networks and Telecommunications MEng Student
+# Greetings, Fellow Digital Explorers!

 ![Alt text](Cybersecurity_Enthusiast.png)

 ### 👋 Hello, Cyber World!

-I'm Alaa, a passionate student diving deep into the realms of cybersecurity and network infrastructure.
+I'm Alaa, a passionate Networks and Telecommunications MEng Student, diving deep into the realms of cybersecurity and network infrastructure.
 My journey is fueled by a love for building secure, efficient systems and a curiosity for all things tech.

-### 🚀 What I'm Into
+### What I'm Into

 - 🔒 Cybersecurity
 - 🌐 Network Security